mhilmyh/spiderman/README.md

 ## License

 This project is licensed under the MIT License.
-Because it is automatically choosen
+Because it is automatically choosen as common permissive license.